Bible Verses About Cheating

 Proverbs 6:32

-A "person commits adultery lacks sense," destroying themselves.
+A "person who commits adultery lacks sense," destroying themselves.
 Cheating is irrational, with long-lasting consequences for relationships, family, and self-worth.
 It cautions against the "old self" that indulges in "such things."

 I Corinthians 10:13